NEW: Forensic experts must carry out DNA tests on body parts to see who they belong to

-The crash on the outskirts of the city, which is popular with tourists and Christian pilgrims and was preparing to celebrate a saint's day Thursday, shocked the Galician region and the nation.
+The crash on the outskirts of the city, which is popular with tourists and Christian pilgrims, shocked the Galician region and the rest of the nation.

 Fernandez Diaz told reporters earlier Saturday there are “rational indications” that the accident is the fault of the driver.
 Pressed on what those indications are, he declined to give more details.

 The driver is not scheduled to appear in court Saturday.
 But a statement from a regional court said, “The intention, if it is possible, is that he makes an appearance in the courts.”

 Galicia regional police chief Jaime Iglesias told reporters Friday that the driver was under police detention because of “a crime.”

 Asked what crime, he responded: “Well … in connection to the accident, in connection with his recklessness, in connection with causing the accident.”

 The crumpled wreckage of the eight cars sent careering onto their sides when the train derailed has been removed from the tracks, but the grim task of identifying the dead continues.

 Maria Pardo Rios, a spokeswoman for the Galicia regional supreme court, told CNN late Friday that 75 victims had been identified.

 The dead include at least 63 from Spain, said Maria Pardo Rios, spokeswoman for the Galicia regional supreme court.
 Some of the other victims came from the United States, Latin America and Europe.

 As they are identified, most of the bodies are being returned to their families, the regional justice department said.
 DNA testing will be conducted on some remains to establish their identity, it said.